H3AR7B3A7/DesignPatterns/README.md

 The central ideas of this design pattern closely mirror the semantics of first-class functions and higher-order functions in functional programming languages.
 Specifically, the invoker object is a higher-order function of which the command object is a first-class argument.

+#Interpreter Pattern
+We use the interpreter pattern to specify how to evaluate sentences in a language.
+The basic idea is to have a class for each symbol (terminal or non-terminal) in a specialized computer language.
+The syntax tree of a sentence in the language is an instance of the composite pattern and is used to evaluate (interpret) the sentence for a client.